-The ClimaVue 50 has a 9.31-cm diameter rain-collection funnel.
-A spring in the funnel acts as a filter to keep out large particles while allowing enough flow so water does not back up.
+The ClimaVue 50 G2 has a 9.31-cm (3.67 in) diameter rain-collection funnel.
+A spring in the funnel acts as a filter to keep out large particles, while also allowing enough flow to avoid water backing up.
 Rain collected by the funnel exits the funnel through a precision flared hole that forms the rain into drops of a known size.
 The falling drops hit and momentarily bridge the gap between two gold pins, creating an electrical pulse.